soferio/minertimer/DeveloperNotes.md

 ## Useful commands:

 # To check if script is running (good to check if it is running for other users)
-- sudo launchctl list | grep com.soferio.minertimer_daily_timer.plist
+- sudo launchctl list | grep com.soferio.minertimer_daily_timer

 # To stop script:
 - sudo launchctl unload /Library/LaunchAgents/com.soferio.minertimer_daily_timer.plist